 Part IV.
-Completion

-Section 13.
-Submission and application for evaluation

-Section 13-1.
-Basis for the evaluation

-The requirements for conferring the scientific or the artistic PhD are set out in Section 3-3 and Section 3-4.
+Completion Section 13.
+Submission and application for evaluation Section 13-1.
+Basis for the evaluation The requirements for conferring the scientific or the artistic PhD are set out in Section 3-3 and Section 3-4.
 Application for evaluation takes place through submission of a scientific thesis (see Section 13-2), or through application for evaluation of an artistic doctoral work (see Section 13-3).
 The main supervisor is responsible for notifying the Department and the Faculty that submission or application for evaluation is imminent, so that the necessary preparations can be made.
+Postponed publication of the thesis: The thesis must be publicly available before the PhD degree is awarded.
+This means that the award of the degree must wait for candidates who have been granted a postponement of publication for patent- related and similar reasons; see Section 6.5 and Section 18.2.
 Section 13-2.
-Application for evaluation of the scientific thesis

-The application for evaluation of the thesis may be submitted only after the required coursework has been approved.

-The following documents must be enclosed with the application:

-- The scientific thesis prepared in accordance with the Faculty's provisions, in the form and with the number of copies stipulated by the Faculty. - Documentation of required permission; see Section 6-1. - Declarations from co-authors where required under Section 11-3. - Statement specifying whether the thesis is being submitted for evaluation for the first or second time.

-- Statement that the doctoral work has not been submitted for evaluation at another institution. - Statement from the main supervisor.
+Application for evaluation of the scientific thesis The application for evaluation of the thesis may be submitted only after the required coursework has been approved.
+The following documents must be enclosed with the application: The scientific thesis prepared in accordance with the Faculty's provisions, in the form and with the number of copies stipulated by the Faculty.
+Documentation of required permission; see Section 6-1.
+Declarations from co-authors where required under Section 11-3.
+Statement specifying whether the thesis is being submitted for evaluation for the first or second time.
+Statement that the doctoral work has not been submitted for evaluation at another institution.
+Statement from the main supervisor.
 The Faculty must ensure that the time between submission of the thesis for evaluation and its defence is as short as possible, normally not longer than five (5) months.
+An application for evaluation should be submitted to the Faculty administration.
+The complete thesis including the foreword, summary and any appendices must be submitted in four (4) bound copies.
+In addition, the thesis is sent electronically to the executive officer at the Faculty.
+Declarations from co- authors must be submitted on standardized forms.
+The front page of the thesis must normally have only one logo: the NTNU logo.
+For joint degrees and cotutelle, the logos of both institutions must be used.
+Statement from the main supervisor: In connection with submission, the main supervisor must sign the application for evaluation and consider whether the application is recommended or not.